 Just as raw food has its place in certain aspects of medicine, so too does healthy seafood.
 We will be exploring with Michael the choice of seafood that we know we can eat with confidence.
 He will help us identify a healthy seafood diet that will help us to work towards the increased immunity and the enjoyment of healthy seafood.

-So we may not be able to eat seafood all day every day, and some people might find it difficult to introduce new fishy tastes into their diets.
-This is where the recipes in this book will help to enrich and improve our diet.
+Still, you might not be a person who would want to get fish delivered to your door each and every day, or you might simply find it difficult to introduce new fishy tastes into your diets.
+This is where the recipes in this book will help to enrich and improve your diet.

 Our journey may not always involve the complete elimination of harmful, unhealthy foods, but it will be a healthier and happier way to eat, with an enhanced sense of wellbeing.
 After all, even the best online casinos that pay out in the least amount of time will make you wait, even if for only a little while, as perhaps a way to inadvertently teach you a bit of patience and moderation.